Upselling And Cross-Selling Techniques In Retail

 Your add-on sales don't have to be just physical products - offer your customers the option to add on complementary services, such as gift wrapping, home delivery, assembly, warranties and club memberships.
 Advertise these options on your overhead signs, banners and digital displays.

-Cross-sell products in fashion retail
+How to cross-sell products in fashion retail

 ‘Placing products with their complements may expose consumers to more relevant categories and thus lead to more impulse and unplanned purchases’- Roggeveen et al (2019) .